I Committed in Detached HEAD — Now What?

 git bisect start / git bisect good / git bisect bad operates in detached HEAD mode.
 If you committed a workaround to verify a fix during bisect and forgot to run git bisect reset, those commits are dangling.

-How to spot it: git bisect log still shows an active bisect session, or cat .git/BISECT_LOG exists.
+How to spot it: git bisect log still shows an active bisect session, or .git/BISECT_LOG exists.

-How to spot it: The workspace’s .git/HEAD contains a raw SHA rather than ref: refs/heads/<branch>.
+How to spot it: cat .git/HEAD shows a raw SHA rather than ref: refs/heads/<branch>; the CI log shows HEAD is now at <sha> with no branch name.

 5. git stash pop after a checkout moved to an unexpected state